housework-robot/main/S02_mount_lerobot_brain/S02E03_dataformat_aloha.md

-# 1. Connecting the robot brain with the body
+# 1. Mount a robot brain to its body

 In [the previous article](https://github.com/housework-robot/main/blob/main/S02_mount_lerobot_brain/S02E02_dataformat_lerobot.md), we analyzed the file format of LeRobot training dataset to understand the input and output data formats of the LeRobot robot brain.